inspeq/inspeq-docs/on-premise-aws-deployment.md

 #### Integrating with the Inspeq SDK

-1. Follow the quickstart guide to integrate with the Inspeq SDK [Quickstart](quickstart.md)
+1. Begin by following the official Inspeq SDK [Quickstart](quickstart.md) guide to familiarize yourself with the SDK’s features and requirements
-2. Just set INSPEQ_API_URL to the instance URL:9000
+2. Configure the INSPEQ_API_URL environment variable to URL:9000
-3. Pass the same to inspeq_eval call inspeq_api_url
+3. When calling inspeq_eval, ensure you pass the same INSPEQ_API_URL value as the inspeq_api_url parameter so your requests are routed correctly to your On-Prem deployment.

 ```python